kwalter94/kwalter94.github.io/_posts/2023-11-08-dont-settle-too-early.md

 learning more languages, frameworks, etc beyond what you primarily use.
 Some ideas are easier to grok from a different perspective than the one your immediate tools give you.

-## Exploring beyond different tools can help you see the limitations of your current tools
+## Exploring different tools can help you see the limitations of your current tools

 Most tools have communities around them.
 These communities tend to advocate different approaches to problem solving.
 Take web programming for example: if I want to build